ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 I quantified the impact of different complaint types (durability, size, appearance, and color) on product ratings using regression analysis to identify which issues most strongly drive customer dissatisfaction.

-- Worked with a large-scale dataset (~6.8M reviews, ~800k products, ~23k brands) to understand the jewelry market on Amazon.
+- Worked with a large-scale dataset (~6.8M reviews, ~800k products, ~23k brands spanning 2004–2023) to understand the jewelry market on Amazon.

 - Cleaned and structured the data to analyze products, brands, prices, ratings, and review texts.